dalenhsiao/PINN-and-thermography-processing/README.md

 # Usage
 The Original thermogram data is 425 pixels in width and 617 pixels in length.

+### Data
 Use the following code to load the .mat data:
 ```python
 import scipy.io